+During History the children will be studying how children's lives have changed and make inferences and deductions from primary and secondary sources.
+This will also identify the jobs Tudor and Victorian children had and why they needed to work and will also look at diseases past children suffered from.
 In computing lessons, the children use a program called LOGO.
 They will Design and debug programs that accomplish specific goals, design and create programs that use a sequence and control physical systems.
 They will also Use logical reasoning to detect and correct errors in programs.
 During the children's computing sessions, they will also have designated time to practice their times tables using TTRS ready for the end of Y4 statutory times table test.
 For art, the children will be using the flora and fauna of tropical rainforests as a starting point, children will develop drawings through experimentation and textile-based techniques to design a repeating pattern suitable for fabric.

 In music the children have improvised and composed pentatonic melodies.
 They have created layered ostinatos inspired by a film score.
 The children will have the opportunity to play, combine rhythm patterns and eventually perform to the whole class.
 In RHE the children will learn about how we are Created to Live in Our Community.
 It explores the individual's relationship with the wider world.
 Here we explore how human beings are relational by nature and are called to love others in the wider community through service, through dialogue and through working for the Common Good.
 In RE the children will learn about the mission entrusted by Jesus to his followers to tell everyone the good news.
 The children will focus on Peter who was chosen by Jesus to be leader of the Disciples, the first Pope.
-They will also learn about Stephen, the first Christian martyr and St. Paul.
-The children will learn about Pentecost and reflect on the importance of the Holy Spirit in their lives.
+They will learn why the church is called and apostolic and what the task of the church is.
+They will also learn in what way Mary is the mother of the church.